Values

 Golden Shadow

-Instead of blaming others, or expecting someone will save us, we need to build the solution that will carry us into the future that awaits us.
-We know what it is we want.
-We need to begin to create the spaces in which we can embed this way of life.
+Instead of blaming others, or expecting someone will save us, we need to take responsibility for our situation, and build the solution that will carry us into the future that awaits us.
+We all know what it is we want, even if we differ in the details, everyone knows what a calm, peaceful and fulfilling life feels like.
+We need to begin to create the spaces and places in which we can live this way of life.

 Co-exist